alex-parisi/biquad-filters/cpp/README.md

 ### Usage:

-To use the filters, simply include the header files in your project and create an instance of the filter.
+To use the filters, simply download the latest release here, include the header files in your project, and create an instance of the filter.

 Here is an example of how to use a filter: